When it comes to restructuring your business, there is a best-practice process you should follow.

 We’ve seen businesses only provide affected employees with a vague justification for downsizing because they are sensitive about sharing their financial data.
 This leads to employees asking (rightly) for more information so they can put together a fair response, and turns a reasonably straightforward restructure into a long and laboured process.

-Being transparent is crucial in these situations.
+Being transparent is the best policy in these situations.

 Some organisations mistakenly believe it’s okay to get workers together in a group meeting to announce they are rolling out a new team or business structure, and inform some people they will be surplus to requirements in a few weeks.